Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 Although this company’s timepieces are priced slightly outside my comfort zone, over the Christmas holiday, I won a pair of lowballed bids on eBay.
 The following review focuses on the Parnis P523.

 I purchased the P523 from eBay.
 It arrived well packed and on schedule.
-My winning bid, including shipping, came to thirty dollars.
+My winning bid, including shipping, came to 30 dollars.
 Under normal circumstances, these watches range from 120 to 130 dollars.

 Parnis is a small Chinese watch company, trademarked by Xiao Jiam Hong of Guangzhou.

-Parnis has acquired a good reputation due to their presumed use of superior components and excellent quality control.
+Parnis has acquired a good reputation due to its presumed use of superior components and excellent quality control.

 Place of Origin: Guangzhou, China